 I look back now, and wish so much I would have started studying about this when Matt was little, when God first gave me those first few glimpses.
 There’s so many things I would do differently, but everything happens for a reason, and this has turned out to be a wonderful, albeit very difficult part of my journey.
 Being gay isn’t the one-way ticket to hell as I had been taught and as I had believed.
 My children, ALL of my children are exactly who God lovingly made them to be, and I couldn’t be prouder.
 In the words of my friend Susan Cottrell (and I paraphrase), I do not not support my gay child and his rights in spite of my faith, I support my gay child and his rights BECAUSE of my faith.

 Serendipitydodah for Moms is a private Facebook group for moms of LGBTQ kids.
-Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is secret so that only members can find it or see what is posted in the group.
+Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is set up so only members can see who is in the group and what is posted there.
 It was started in June 2014 and presently has more than 1,900 members.
-For more info email firstname.lastname@example.org
+For more info email email@example.com